He Pikorua Practice Sequence Diagram 936px

 • He Pikorua in action supports practitioners to work alongside others as a collaborative team with whānau and education settings in a proactive and positive way.
 It also supports practitioners to build adult confidence and capability, and provide seamless support to mokopuna and their whānau.

-• The continuum of support ranges across Te Tūāpapa (Te Matua-universal, Te Kāhui-targeted and TE Arotahi-tailored), from providing advice and guidance, to more intensive and ongoing supports.
+• The continuum of support ranges across Te Tūāpapa (Te Matua-universal, Te Kāhui-targeted and Te Arotahi-tailored), from providing advice and guidance, to more intensive and ongoing supports.

 • The elements of He Pikorua in action can be used to support solution-focused and ongoing reflection throughout the process to empower the team.